-The District is issuing the Bonds pursuant to and by authority of the Act and a Bond Resolution (the "Resolution") to be adopted by the District's Board of Trustees on January 17, 2020, which Resolution will authorize the issuance and sale of the Bonds.
-The District previously issued its General Obligation Bonds, Series 2016, dated May 15, 2016 in the original aggregate principal amount of \$550,000 (the "2016 Bonds").
-The District used the proceeds of the 2016 Bonds to redeem construction fund warrants issued by the District to pay the costs of installing public improvements and public infrastructure in the District.
-The District previously issued its General Obligation Refunding Bonds, Series 2015, dated May 15, 2015 in the original aggregate principal amount of \$2,860,000 (the "2015 Bonds").
-The District used the proceeds of the 2015 Bonds to refund the District's General Obligation Bonds, Series 2008 in the original aggregate principal amount of \$3,000,000 (the "2008 Bonds").
-The District used the proceeds of the 2008 Bonds to redeem construction fund warrants issued by the District to pay for the installation of public infrastructure in the District.
+The District is issuing the Bonds pursuant to and by authority of the Act and a Bond Resolution (the "Resolution") adopted by the District's Board of Trustees on January 29, 2020, which Resolution authorized the issuance and sale of the Bonds.
+The District previously issued its General Obligation Bonds, Series 2015, dated January 15, 2015 in the original aggregate principal amount of \$2,315,000 (the "Prior Bonds").
+The District used the proceeds of the Prior Bonds to redeem construction fund warrants issued by the District to pay the costs of installing the public improvements and public infrastructure in the District.

-The 2016 Bonds maturing on May 15, 2021 are subject to redemption in whole or in part at the option of the District, at any time on or after May 15, 2018, at par plus accrued interest to the date set for redemption, with no redemption premium.
-The 2015 Bonds maturing on or after May 15, 2021 are subject to redemption, in whole or in part, prior to maturity at the option of the District at any time on or after May 15, 2020 at the principal amount thereof plus interest accrued thereon to the date fixed for redemption, with no redemption premium.

-The District will use the proceeds of the Bonds, together with funds on deposit in the District's Bond Fund, to (i) refund on a current refunding basis on February 19, 2020 (the "2016 Bond Redemption Date") \$300,000 of the outstanding aggregate principal amount of the 2016 Bonds maturing on May 15, 2021 (the "2016 Refunded Bonds") and (ii) fund an escrow to be held by UMB Bank, N.A., as Escrow Agent (the "Escrow Agent") under an Escrow Agreement by and between the District and the Escrow Agreement to refund on a current refunding basis on May 15, 2020 (the "2015 Bond Redemption Date") \$2,300,000 of the outstanding aggregate principal amount of the 2015 Bonds (the "2015 Refunded Bonds" and together with the 2016 Refunded Bonds, the "Refunded Bonds").
-The District will use Bond Fund cash to pay the principal and interest payment due on the 2020 maturity of the 2015 Bonds on May 15, 2020.
-This payment will be excluded from the Escrow Agreement.
-The remaining outstanding principal amount of the 2016 Bonds (the "Parity Bonds"), which are secured on parity with the Bonds, are outstanding in the aggregate principal amount of \$250,000.
+The Prior Bonds maturing on or after December 15, 2020 are subject to redemption, in whole or in part, prior to maturity at the option of the District at any time on or after December 15, 2019 at a price equal to the principal amount so called for redemption plus accrued interest to the date set for redemption, with no redemption premium.
+The District will use the proceeds of the Bonds, together with funds on deposit in the District's Bond Fund, to refund on a current refunding basis on March 9, 2020 (the "Redemption Date") \$1,955,000 outstanding aggregate principal amount of the Prior Bonds (the "Refunded Bonds").
+The District's General Obligation Bonds, Series 2016, its General Obligation Bonds, Series 2017, and its General Obligation Refunding Bonds, Series 2018 (collectively, the "Parity Bonds"), which are secured on parity with the Bonds, are outstanding in the aggregate principal amounts of \$1,265,000, \$2,030,000 and \$2,020,000, respectively.